 - Avis

-I highly recommend going to your local car rental company and seeking their advice in person, as they likely do not receive many customers interested in towing an RV with a rental car.
-While all of these companies offer trucks as rentals, it is unclear how many have hitches or towing capabilities that align with the weight capacities of your RV.
+I highly recommend going to your local car rental company and seeking their advice in person, as they likely don’t receive many customers interested in towing an RV with a rental car.
+While all of these companies offer trucks as rentals, it’s unclear how many have hitches or towing capabilities that align with the weight capacities of your RV.

 You should never rent a pickup truck from a car rental company without knowing whether or not you can tow using the vehicle.
 Whether it is against company policy or the truck simply can’t handle your camper, you should know this before booking a rental vehicle!